paromitaroy/XmasCoding/README.md

 ## Rules

 90 minute guide for challenge length.
 Exceed at the peril of your sanity.
-Points deducted for use of external libraries, .
+Points deducted for use of external libraries.
-Points deducted for code-golfing using minification technique (eg. ';' in bash)
+Points deducted for code-golfing using minification technique (eg. ';' in bash).

+Bonus points for if the code runs on a hosted GitHub runner without any other dependencies.

 ## Results